John Bentley (rugby): Background

 Bentley was born in Dewsbury, West Riding of Yorkshire, England.
-He currently lives in nearby Mirfield with his wife Sandy and three children.
-He is currently involved with Leeds Tykes community rugby programme and matchday entertainment.
-He is an Honorary President of the Yorkshire region of the rugby charity Wooden Spoon improving the lives of disadvantaged children and young people in Britain and Ireland, and hosts and coaches at rugby union camps across England with Sale Sharks, Newcastle Falcons, and Leeds Carnegie.
+He is an Honorary President of the Yorkshire region of the rugby charity Wooden Spoon Society, and hosts and coaches at rugby union camps across England with Sale Sharks, Newcastle Falcons, and Leeds Carnegie.

 Career

 Originally a rugby union player, he made his England début against Ireland in 1988 aged 21 and played on the summer tour against Australia.